cristianoag/wozblaster/README.md

 |---|---|
 |![The Wozblaster Reloaded 4.0 PCB](images/2023-08-27_09-25.jpg)|![The Wozblaster Reloaded 4.0 PCB](images/2023-08-27_09-25.jpg)|

+# Box and Inlay Trays

+The Wozblaster Reloaded v4.0 has a box designed by Adriano Souza to fit the cartridge.
+The box is available in the [box](/box) folder.

+Although a paper inlay is provided to secure the cartridge inside the box, it is highly recommended to use a plastic insert inner tray (bed) for additional protection, especially during transportation.
+These trays can be purchased from AliExpress at the following link: [AliExpress Tray](https://s.click.aliexpress.com/e/_DDVBv2D).

 # Resources

 This GitHub repository contains all of the resources needed to build both the original WozBlaster cartridge and the reloaded versions.
 For detailed instructions, you can refer to the article I wrote, which includes an updated bill of materials (BOM) with links to purchase the required components.
 You can find the article at https://theretrohacker.com/2022/12/31/blasting-sound-for-your-msx-the-wozblaster-reloaded/.